The purpose-performance connection: how to build high-performing teams

 Hunger, hustle and high performance

 As business owners and leaders navigate increasingly uncertain economic times, Ami predicts that hunger will emerge as a defining factor, setting exceptional teams and individuals apart from the rest.
-In contrast, those who lack this hunger are akin to team members in the engine room without the fuel to propel the organisation forward.
-Unfortunately, Ami warns that such individuals may find themselves at the forefront of organisational restructuring efforts, as leaders increasingly prioritise and value this essential quality.

 Strategies for developing a high-performing team culture

-High-performing cultures don’t emerge by chance; they are carefully cultivated by connecting the team with a shared purpose and simultaneously addressing the five common dysfunctions of teams that can simmer beneath the surface.
-And according to Ami, no team is immune from challenges or setbacks.
+High-performing cultures don’t emerge by chance.
+They’re carefully cultivated by connecting the team with a shared purpose and simultaneously addressing the five dysfunctions of teams.
 A simple strategy for building high-performing teams is to focus on identifying and addressing these dysfunctions.
-Here’s what Ami recommends (and trust us, after working with Ami we can hand-on-heart say these tips are only scratching the surface).

 1. Shift from the absence of trust to building trust